List of gaps in Interstate Highways: Interstate 26

 In North Carolina, Interstate 26 has a gap from Forks of Ivy to Asheville at exit 4A of Interstate 240.
 This is because not all of the parts in the gap were built to Interstate standards.
 As of May 2025, Interstate 26 is designated as Future I-26, US 19, and US 23, as well as a section also being concurrent with US 25 and US 70.
 In an effort to build the gap to Interstate standards, construction of the overall "Asheville I-26 Connector" project started in the summer of 2024 and is expected to be completed no earlier than October 2031.

-Interstate 42

-In North Carolina, Interstate 42 has a gap from Clayton to Goldsboro.
-This is because the corridor that the Interstate will be on is not up to standards or is unbuilt.
-North Carolina plans to complete I-42 entirely by 2032.

 Interstate 49

 Interstate 49 (I-49) currently has three sections: the original alignment from I-10 in Lafayette to I-20 in Shreveport, one from I-220 near Shreveport to Texarkana; and the third section from I-40 near Alma, Arkansas to I-470/I-435 south of Kansas City, Missouri.
 A bypass south of Bella Vista, Arkansas was completed in 2021, and existed initially as Arkansas Highway 549; the latter designation is now used on a short section southeast of Fort Smith that is several miles long.
 It is planned to be connected to an interstate with a project to construct a new roadway from Arkansas Highway 22 to Interstate 40 in Arkansas.
 I-49 from Fort Smith to Texarkana is still unbuilt.
 These gaps are expected to be eventually closed.